Hoi15A/simple-discord-bot/README.md

     var info = {
       'name': 'your command name',
-      'permissionLevel': 'everyone for everyone, admin for bot admins, owner for just yourself' 'enabled': true // if you want the command enabled }
+      'permissionLevel': 'everyone for everyone, admin for bot admins, owner for just yourself' 'enabled': true // if you want the command enabled, false if you don't }
     return info
   },